 In Part 1 of our article, we briefly summarised the challenges faced in the uptake of eIDAS services for SMEs.
-A recent study conducted for the European Commission found that awareness and lack of resources were the main barriers.
-Efforts to highlight the benefits of eIDAS services through real-life case studies was also found to be lacking.
-In order to address these barriers to adoption, certain recommendations were made which are summarised below.
+A study conducted for the European Commission found that awareness and lack of resources were the main barriers.
+Efforts to highlight the benefits of eIDAS services through real-life case studies were also found to be lacking.
+To address these barriers to adoption, certain recommendations were made, summarised below.

 - Updated training materials which should be available in multiple EU languages

 - More case studies, including specific sector examples.
 We have also covered some sectors in brief on this blog, including:

 - Financial services, Logistics